paulrevere4/dci-pa3/README.md

 distributed join calculus operations.
 Instead we use the execnet library, which provides roughly equivalent functionality (asynchronous, distributed, channel- based communications, spawning of parallel processes, checking of function arg- uments against function prototypes, joining with processes).
+We have essentially emulated the Join Calculus through execnet.
 The main difference is that the child funcctions do not use return statements, but instead explicitly call channel send functions.

 Part Two can spawn processes on remote machines by setting up SSH sessions.
 The remote connections can be set up by adding execnet gateways with SSH hostname